The Complete Guide to Patellofemoral Pain Syndrome

 Reader feedback … good and bad

 Testimonials on health care websites reek of quackery, so publishing them has always made me a bit queasy.
 But my testimonials are mostly about the quality of the information I’m selling, and I hope that makes all the difference.
-So here’s some highlights from the kind words I’ve received over the years … plus some of the common criticisms I receive, at the end.
+So here are some highlights from the kind words I’ve received over the years … plus some of the common criticisms I receive, at the end.
 These are all genuine testimonials, mostly received by email.
 In many cases I withold or change names and identifying details.

 I just finished your e-book about patellofemoral pain syndrome and wanted to say that it was very helpful!
 As a chronic sufferer of PFPS, I have personally experimented and learned the hard way about almost all of the experiences you mentioned and found most of them to be spot on.
 I wish I had found this information 15 years ago, but it was helpful to confirm that I'm not alone and reinforce what I learned through personal experience.